tobydickenson/PushPullGantry/README.md

 and [this fork](https://github.com/tobydickenson/PushPullFeeder) with some changes for use on the lumenpnp machine.

-STL files for immediate printing are in the 'printme' directory.
+STL files for immediate printing are in the `printme` directory.

 ![Z Gantry with hook acutator](img/gantry.jpg)